afrilab/FedVAE-KD/README.md

 - **Advanced Security Mechanisms** including encryption and differential privacy

 Our framework addresses key challenges in network security by enabling collaborative intrusion detection while preserving data privacy and minimizing communication overhead.

+> 📝 **Paper Status**: This research has been submitted to MDPI for publication.
+The paper is currently under review.

 ## 🔧 Key Features